 Diabetes affects a wide population of veterans for many reasons.
 The following are some of the most common causes of diabetes in veterans that could make military service members eligible for VA disability benefits.

-The VA presumes that Vietnam veterans have been exposed to Agent Orange, and therefore automatically prove a service connection between their conditions and their exposure.
+The VA presumes that any Vietnam veteran that has been exposed to Agent Orange has automatically proven a service connection between their conditions and their exposure.
 This is known as a presumptive disability.
-Presumptive disabilities usually make it easier for a veteran to receive VA benefits and compensation based on their disability claim.
+Presumptive disabilities usually make it easier for a veteran to receive VA benefits and compensation based on their service connected disability claim.

 One such condition is diabetes.
 Some research has pointed to a possible connection between Agent Orange exposure and type 2 diabetes.
 Vietnam veterans usually do not need to prove a service connection to their diabetes, as this research has found that dioxin and other chemical compounds in Agent Orange could contribute to the development of diabetes.

-The VA will also consider the disability claims of veterans who did not serve in the Vietnam War if they were also potentially exposed to Agent Orange.
-Additionally, veterans do not have to prove a connection to Agent Orange exposure if they have diabetes and want to submit a VA disability claim.
+The VA will also consider a disability claim of any veteran who did not serve in the Vietnam War if they were also potentially exposed to Agent Orange.
+Additionally, a veteran does not have to prove a connection to Agent Orange exposure if they have diabetes and want to submit a VA disability claim.

-Some veterans with Agent Orange exposure may also qualify for special monthly compensation (SMC) from the VA, depending on the severity of additional disabilities.
+A disabled veteran with Agent Orange exposure may also qualify for special monthly compensation (SMC) from the VA, depending on the severity of additional disabilities with provided medical evidence.